-By 1960, Hancock County had become one of the poorest counties in the United States.
+By 1960, Hancock County, Georgia had become one of the poorest counties in the United States.
 Regardless of federal changes, segregation of all sorts continued throughout the South.
-Although African Americans made up 90% of the county’s population, none held any political office in the county.
+Although African-Americans made up 90% of the county’s population, none held any political office in the county.

-Despite his best attempts, he was viewed as an outsider by a majority of the white community.
-They felt that since he was not from the area, he did not understand how things functioned in the county.
-Many of the counties political deals were done behind closed doors.
+Despite his best attempts, John McCown was perceived as an outsider by a majority of the white community.
+They felt that since he was not from the area, he did not understand how things functioned in the county — many of the counties political deals were made behind closed doors.
 McCown’s direct nature of public intimidation and exposure generated a sense of fear among the white community.

-In 1969, McCown and other civil rights activists became an integral part of the racial fight regarding integration of the all-white Sparta High School.
-African Americans had been previously relegated to the overcrowded, less funded Hancock Central High School.
+In 1969, McCown and other civil rights activists became an integral part of the racial fight regarding the integration of the all-white Sparta High School.
+African-Americans had been previously relegated to the overcrowded, less funded Hancock Central High School.

 Tensions in the county reached a boiling point in 1974.
-Rumors that the black community were stockpiling weapons in hopes of a civil uprising led the Mayor to order 10 submachine guns for his 6 member police force following reports of gunfire throughout the countryside.
+Rumors that the black community was stockpiling weapons in hopes of a civil uprising led the Mayor to order ten submachine guns for his six-member police force following reports of gunfire throughout the countryside.

 McCown responded by purchasing 30 submachine guns and creating pamphlets advertising the “Hancock Sporting Rangers” as a “hunting club” and encouraging the purchase of firearms.
-McCown also stated a boycott of white businesses would continue until an agreement was reached.
+McCown also started a boycott of white businesses that would continue until an agreement was reached.

 On January 30, 1976, McCown’s leadership came to an abrupt halt.
 After news that funding had run out and he was being terminated as CEO of ECCO.
 McCown spent the night drinking with friends at the night club he owned in town.
 Early the next morning McCown decided to take a ride in his single-engine Cessna with three friends.
 McCown did not own a pilot’s license and simply took off.

-Thirty minutes after take off, the plane piloted by McCown went down in a forest close to his home.
+Thirty minutes after takeoff, the plane piloted by McCown went down in a forest close to his home.
 One passenger was thrown from the plane and survived the crash.
 Unfortunately, McCown and the two other passengers were found dead, still strapped in their seats.
 An investigation found McCown had a blood alcohol level of 0.198, nearly twice the legal limit to drive a car in Georgia.
 The NTSB found no mechanical failures or malfunctions in the plane.
-The ownership of the plane led to even more financial scrutiny as the aircraft was registered to a black college in Mississippi, which had awarded him an honorary law degree.
+The ownership of the aircraft led to even more financial scrutiny since it was registered to a black college in Mississippi, which had awarded him an honorary law degree.